-Replies to general inquires or complaints will be posted immediately as available on the Official Notice Board https://theGTBR.Weebly.com .
-An electronic notification may be made using a text messaging system (REMIND).
+Replies to general inquiries or complaints will be posted immediately as available on the Official Notice Board.
+Notifications of postings to the Official Notice Board may be sent using MMS.
 Timing requirements of 5.6.2 will start at the time of the ONB posting.